-These results give you a better understanding of what the user was saying, together with the other thousands of comments the data become more generic, so that you could use it in your product&business development in the future.
+These results give you a better understanding of what the user was saying, and together with the other thousands of comments, the data becomes more significant so that you could use it in your product and business development in the future.

-That’s just one of the examples how the why-question of NPS enables you to understand the reasons behind the score.
+That’s just one example of how the why question of NPS helps you to understand the reasons behind the score.

 Often businesses pose the question: “How can we improve NPS?“.
 That is the wrong question.
-What those businesses often forget, is that higher NPS wouldn't bring you any business results, if you don’t understand or act on your customer feedback.
+What those businesses often forget is that a higher NPS won’t necessarily bring you any business results if you don’t understand or act on your customer feedback.

-First, we have asked Diane Magers, CEO of CXPA, how to tie NPS, or customer experience to the business value.
-"You can correlate NPS to better business results: revenue, retention, - Diane noticed, - Focusing on customer behavior and measures can help you tell the more detailed business story.
-Here’s one example: imagine that you want your customers to go online and self-serve instead of going to call center.
+“You can correlate NPS to better business results such as revenue and retention.
+Focusing on customer behavior and measures can help you tell a more detailed business story.
+Here’s one example: imagine that you want your customers to go online and self-serve instead of going to the call center.
 Here you could measure the number of people who self-serve vs. call in and it has value.
 The online interaction might cost you 10 cents and a call might cost you 12 dollars (in the US).
 In this case, the better online experience is tied to the business value.“

-At the same time, the NPS segments: promoters, passives, and detractors can quite accurately predict how those customers would keep the relationships with the brand.
-To analyze the connection between loyalty and the Net Promoter Score, Temkin Group has conducted the research “Economics of the Net Promoter Score” in 2016.
+In addition, the NPS segments: promoters, passives, and detractors, can quite accurately predict how these customers will maintain their relationships with the brand.
+To analyze the connection between loyalty and the Net Promoter Score, the Temkin Group conducted the research “Economics of the Net Promoter Score” in 2016.